PDM4AR/exercises/docs/03-informedgraphsearch.md

 ## Informed graph search

 In this exercise we look at weighted graph and related search algorithms for finding the shortest path.
-Specifically, you are tasked with the implementation of two algorithms: Uniform Cost Search (UCS) and A*.
+Specifically, you are tasked with the implementation of three algorithms: Uniform Cost Search (UCS), bidirectional Uniform Cost Search (Bi-UCS), and A*.

 ### Graph structures